-5. Be happy for vaccinations
+5. Be happy about vaccinations

-If there’s a reason to be happy right now, it’s that I am finally a part of the solution to this entire pandemic.
-I’m extremely happy that the world is slowly but surely being vaccinated, which gives me hope for a future with lockdowns and travel restrictions.
+I'm extremely happy that the world is slowly but surely being vaccinated, which gives me hope for a future with lockdowns and travel restrictions.

 Not only that, but I'm also happy and grateful for the thousands of people who work around the country to help people get vaccinated.
 It's because of these people that the world is slowly moving back to normalcy.

 This is currently one of my biggest reasons to be happy!

 6. Be happy for being able to do good in the world

 You don't have to be happy in order to make others happy.
 Your actions can make the world a better place.
 And you don't have to spend much of your energy to make someone else happy.
 Even just giving someone a hug or telling a funny joke can go a long way to cheer someone up.

 This is also a reason for one of our readers to be happy:

 We live in a crazy world and it’s far too easy to only see the negative around us.
 I am so grateful every time I see someone do a good deed for someone else, even a small gesture can have a huge impact.
 Whether it’s helping a blind person cross the street, carrying groceries for the elderly, or even holding the door open for someone, these good deeds rekindle my belief in the good of humanity.